offbyone/ideas/content/rst/2021-09-10-snoqualmie-tunnel.rst

 :tags: seattle, biking
 :author: Chris Rose
 :email: offline@offby1.net
-:excerpt: I took my bike up into the mountains for the first time since moving to Seattle, which is honestly a tragedy.
+:summary: I took my bike up into the mountains for the first time since moving to Seattle, which is honestly a tragedy.
 It's gorgeous up there!
 :gallery: {photo}galleries/snoqualmie-2021{Snoqualmie Tunnel 2021}
 :status: published